mondoohq/mondoo-operator/docs/rbac.md

   - update
 ```

-## Workload RBAC
+## RBAC rules for Mondoo Workload Scanning

-The Mondoo workload-scanner itself accesses the Kubernetes API to discover resources.
-Therefore a separate `ClusterRole` for the workload-scanner needs to exist.
+To scan the Kubernetes resources, the mondoo-client needs access to the Kubernetes API.
+Therefore a separate `ClusterRole` for accessing the data needs to exist.

 As Mondoo does not modify any Objects in the Kubernetes API, but just reads them it simply requires the `get`, `list`, and `watch` actions.